2/29/2024

 Operator

-Good morning and welcome to the Hilton Grand Vacation's fourth quarter 2023 earnings conference call.
+Good morning and welcome to the Hilton Grand Vacations fourth quarter 2023 earnings conference call.
 A telephone replay will be available for seven days following the call.
-The dial number is -512-2921 and enter pin number 13743-184.
-At this time, all participants have been placed in a listen on remote and the floor will be open for your questions following the presentation.
-If you would like to ask a question, please press star one on your touchtone phone to enter the queue.
-If at any point your question has been answered, you may remove your question from the queue by pressing star two.
-If you should require operator assistance, please press star zero.
+To dial a number is 844-512-2921 and enter pin number 13743184.
+At this time, all participants have been placed in a listen-only mode and the floor will be open for your questions following the presentation.
+If you would like to ask a question, please press star 1 on your touchtone phone to enter the queue.
+If at any point your question has been answered, you may remove your question from the queue by pressing star 2.
+If you should require operator assistance, please press star 0.
 If using a speakerphone, please lift your handset to allow the signal to reach our equipment.
-Please limit yourself to one question and one follow up to allow the opportunity for everyone to ask questions.
+Please limit yourself to one question and one follow-up to allow the opportunity for everyone to ask questions.
 You may re-enter the queue to ask additional questions.
-I would now like to turn the call over to Mark Melnick, Senior Vice President of IR.
+I would now like to turn the call over to Mark Melnick.
+Senior Vice President of IR.
 Please go ahead, sir.

 speaker